 There are typically conditions upon the length of time you’re admitted to hospital before you can claim under this section of your plan.

 Holiday cancellation and abandonment cover

-If your dog goes missing or becomes life-threateningly ill either before you are due to travel or whilst you are on holiday.
-Then some insurers will cover travel and accomodation costs of needing to curtail or cancel your trip.
+If your dog goes missing or becomes life-threateningly ill either before you are due to travel or whilst you are on holiday some insurers will cover travel and accommodation costs of needing to curtail or cancel your trip.

 It’s also worth checking where you’ll be covered.
 Most insurers will cover you within countries that are covered within the EU PETS arrangement.